 Geotechnical exploratory work was completed to confirm the replacement telecommunications tower location, adjacent to the current tower.

-Construction by TEP Canada is expected to begin on January 19, 2026 and end late spring of 2026 and includes a new foundation, monopole, raceway cable path, and carrier equipment installation.
+Construction by TEP Canada began in January 2026 and is anticipated to be completed in late spring 2026.
+It includes a new foundation, monopole, raceway cable path, and carrier equipment installation.
 The second phase of removing the current tower is anticipated to begin in the fall of this year.

 During these periods, for safety reasons, the PKOLS (Mount Douglas Park) will experience restricted access and closures.
 Security measures will be in place around the summit area.
 Signs will also be located throughout the park on trails leading to the summit advising of restricted access.

-Starting January 19, 2026, the gate to Churchill Drive will remain closed at all times, unless otherwise noted, for approximately three months while the building phase of the new tower is underway.
+The gate to Churchill Drive will remain closed at all times, unless otherwise noted, until the end of June while the building phase of the new tower is underway.
 The parking lot in front of the gate will still be open and available to use, unless otherwise advised by the project contractor.

 While Churchill Drive remains closed, other trails and parking lots within the park will remain open.
 Trails leading to the summit will have restricted access at the summit.
 A map with closures will be provided.